 Modern teenagers independently isolate the necessary information from the information noise.
 They consume a huge amount of diverse content from social media, so today it is important not just to provide a theoretical basis in universities, but to form knowledge and competencies for real practical activities.
 In addition, the use of third-party resources such as scientific and educational portals, online courses, scientific videos and films, in addition to textbooks, the main course of study forms a versatile mindset and a broad Outlook.
 Each student has a mobile phone, usually with access to the Internet, so everyone can have universal access to information resources and be online.
 New technologies are the potential for a new stage of evolution in the field of education, characterized by continuous learning (Chan et all., 2006).
-The problem of intellectualization of computer-based educational environments, which contributes to improving the efficiency and quality of education, as well as allows organizing personalized training, is of current importance and of great theoretical and practical importance (Kose, Deperlioglu, 2012).
+The problem of intellectualization of computer-based educational environments, which contributes to improving the effectiveness and quality of education, as well as allows organizing personalized training, is of current importance and of great theoretical and practical importance (Kose, Deperlioglu, 2012).

+Smart learning focuses on providing holistic learning to students using modern technology to prepare them for a radically changing world where adaptability is essential.
+This form of education changes the way students access education.
+Constantly evolving technologies currently make it difficult for teachers to predict the future educational model.
+This problem is solved through intelligent education, which uses the latest technology to help both students and teachers prepare for the future.
+According to a new report from Reports and Data, the global smart education and training market is projected to reach US $ 1,047.
+75 billion by 2026.
+According to another study, the global market for intellectual education and training was estimated at $ 240 billion in 2017 and is projected to reach $ 994 billion by 2024, increasing by an average of 22.7% From 2018 to 2024.
+In General, we can trace the huge progress and interest of all parties in a reasonable approach to learning.
+The growing importance of e-learning in corporate and academic structures, active government initiatives to promote e-learning in emerging markets, and the increase in the number of mobile learning applications are the main factors contributing to the growth of the market for smart learning and training.
+That is why the topic of a smart approach to education is extremely relevant today.

 Smart has become a paradigm for the rapid development of the information society, which requires the capabilities of ICTs, including in the field of education.
 Today's schoolchildren and students – generation Z, or «digital generation» (children born in 1995-2012).
 That means they live in a digital world, where there is no boundary between the real and the virtual.
 In addition, it is worth adding that the onset of the pandemic is a challenge for universities in the development of online and distance learning.
 It is these factors that the author explains the actuality and the justification for the relevance of the chosen topic.